KeeVeeGames/ShaderToHuman.gml/README.md

 * UI functionality can only be done using custom surface drawing functions and saving state in the same ping-ponged frame texture.
 * [WIP]
 #### Fixes and new features
 Along the way, I fixed and added some features to the main S2H.
-But it turned out that the original developers did not actually intend to receive pull requests, so if you want to have them for the original non-GameMaker version, you can grab it from [my fork](https://github.com/KeeVeeGames/ShaderToHuman) in `musnik-dev` branch.
+Some of them got into pull requests, some of those pull requests were merged, but not everything.
+So if you want to have these features for the original non-GameMaker version, you can grab it from [my fork](https://github.com/KeeVeeGames/ShaderToHuman) in `musnik-dev` branch.
 * Rendering is now fixed for non-antialised 3D scenes.
 * `transpileToGLSL.bat` now automatically finds the Visual Studio installation on the machine.
 * UI functionality is now available for targets that don't support SSBOs (WebGL, OpenGL 1.20).